 Illinois is one of 23 states that guarantee inmates the right to vote once they’re out of prison, but unique laws have aimed to expand voter access in jail, and even allow detainees awaiting trial to cast their ballots.
 These discrepancies aren’t understood by everyone.
 The TRS summit presents an opportunity to educate this untapped voter base.

-“The right to vote is important for the survival of a just government,” says Zink.
+“The right to vote is important for the survival of a just government,” Zink said.
 “A government with no input from the people is a useless government.”

 Daniels sees value in these summits as a venue where people can be themselves.